mono/website/docs/faq/technical.md

 Yes. use Mono.Data.SybaseClient.
 First of all you have to create a SybaseConnection, and then, from it, use it as any other IDbConnection-based class.
 See [here](/docs/database-access/providers/sybase/) for more info.

-### Has the MySQL Connector/Net replaced ByteFX.Data
+### Has the MySQL Connector/Net replaced ByteFX.Data?

 Yes it has.
 MySQL Connector/Net is made by MySQL AB and are the best people who would know how to access their databases.
 The author of ByteFX.Data no longer develops ByteFX.Data because he is employed by MySQL AB now.
 See [here](/docs/database-access/providers/mysql/) for more info.